Sarah P. L. Wolffe, Lady Wolffe

-Sarah Poyntell LaBudde Wolffe, Lady Wolffe is an American-born Scottish lawyer and judge who is currently a Professorship at the University of Strathclyde.
+Sarah Poyntell LaBudde Wolffe, Lady Wolffe is an American-born Scottish lawyer and judge who is currently a professor at the University of Strathclyde.
 She previously served as Senator of the College of Justice from 2014 to 2021.
 Wolffe was the first US-born member of the Scottish judiciary and the first woman appointed as a Commercial Judge in the Court of Session.

 Early life

 Sarah Poyntell LaBudde was born in the United States, where she earned a Bachelor of Arts at Dartmouth College in Hanover, New Hampshire.
 In 1987, she moved to England and studied at Balliol College, Oxford.
 The same year, she met James Wolffe and they married.
 They both moved to Edinburgh, Scotland, and she studied at the University of Edinburgh, gaining an LLB in 1989 and a Diploma in Legal Practice the following year.

 Early career

 Wolffe then qualified as a solicitor in 1992.
 She became a member of the Faculty of Advocates in 1994.
 From 1996 to 2008 Wolffe was standing junior counsel to the Department of Trade and Industry and its successor departments.
 Since 2007 she acted as an ad hoc advocate depute.
 In 2008, she was appointed a Queen's Counsel.